 Literal meaning of Deoghar is ‘Adobe of God’.
-The city is home of Baidyanath Dham or Baba Dham, which is one of the twelve Jyotirlinga ( The most sacred temples belongs to Lord Shiva).
+Baba Dham or Baidyanath Dham Deoghar is one of the twelve Jyotirlinga ( The most sacred temples belongs to Lord Shiva).
 So, the city is mainly famous for its religious tourism.
 Thousands of devotee visit this place daily from across the country.
 Know the temple of Largest Shivalinga

 According to Hindu mythological scripture, the Lanka king Ravana had worshiped God Shiva at this place for getting supreme power.
 To please God Shiva, Ravana offered his ten head as sacrifice.
 Every time Ravana cut his head, God appeared as a doctor and cured him.